How to Recycle a Refrigerator

 Yes?
 Great.
 Rather than disposing of your refrigerator, give it to someone who could use it.
 List it on a local sale site and make a little cash.
 Or consider donating it to an organization, such as a charity or shelter, which will put it to good use.
-That group may even be able to help you transport it.
+That group might even be able to help you transport it.

-Yes: Refrigerators and freezers have hazardous components, including refrigerants, chlorofluorocarbons, hydrochlorofluorocarbons, or other dangerous chemicals that can damage the ozone layer; that in turn affects how and where they can be recycled.
+Yes: Refrigerators and freezers have hazardous components, including refrigerants, chlorofluorocarbons, hydrochlorofluorocarbons, and other dangerous chemicals, that can damage the ozone layer.
+These affect how and where the appliances can be recycled.
 Your local waste disposal company may be able to pick it up for you, but they could charge you a fee.
 However, when they recycle the refrigerator they will remove reusable metals, glass, and plastic.

-If your local waste disposal company cannot pick it up, you may need to take it to a recycling center, which can be managed by your local municipality and have specific dates for the drop off of bulk items.
+If your local waste disposal company cannot pick it up, you may need to take it to a recycling center, which may be managed by your local municipality and have specific dates for the drop off of bulk items.
 Call your area's waste disposal office to find out details and, again, ask for information about their recycling practices.

-NOTE: If your waste disposal company picks up old refrigerators, never leave them curbside with unsecured doors.
+Note: If your waste disposal company picks up old refrigerators, do not ever leave them curbside with unsecured doors.
 Either remove the doors or secure them so children cannot open the appliance and crawl inside.
 Leaving a refrigerator or other appliance curbside can also leave it prone to tipping so you may not want to leave it unattended for long.